SUwonglab/PECA/README.md

 The results will be ./Results/${SampleName}/ .
 ${SampleName}_network.txt is the tissue specific network.

-TFTG_regulationScore.txt is regulation strength for the all TF to TG.
-Row name and column name are TFName.txt and TGName.txt
+TFTG_score.txt is regulation strength for the all TF to TG.
+Each row represent one TF and each column represents one target gene.
+Higher value represents higher possibility of regulation.

 CRB_pval.txt is the Chromatin regulators' (CR) binding site matrix, each column represent one CR, each row represent one region, the values are p-values.